 The Jack C. Sargant memorial Scholarship

-Awarded annually to a varsity athlete who demonstrates combined proficiency in academic standing, sportsmanship, leadership, and athletic ability.
+The Jack C. Sargant memorial Scholarship is awarded annually to a varsity athlete who demonstrates combined proficiency in academic standing, sportsmanship, leadership, and athletic ability.
 (Third, Second or First Year) (Fall)

 The Strong Challenge Shield